 Do what is healing to your spirit and without effort you will bring the world healing in return. – Alan Cohen

 Learn how to build the most beautiful Cheese Board!
-As a caterer, I have assembled hundreds of cheese boards and cheese platters throughout the years.
+As a caterer and chef, I have created hundreds of cheese boards and cheese platters throughout the years.
 With no cooking required, they can be assembled ahead, in just a few minutes, with very little fuss and are a feast for the eyes!
+This Thanksgiving cheese board highlights seasonal fruit with a recipe for honey-roasted quince.

 My BEST advice?
 Start with what’s in season, and let this inspire you.
-This could be autum leaves or budding spring branches, fresh figs or pomegranates, or fresh summer berries or fall pears.
+This could be autumn leaves, fresh figs or pomegranates.
 You can take this in any direction you desire and create a beautiful, edible work of art!

 1. Cheese.
 Pick 3-6 different varieties, choosing soft, semi-firm and hard varieties.
 Plan on 1-2 ounces per person.